Omega596/HMCL-PE-User-Manual/time-to-play/asking-for-help/hmcl-pe-crashed-wip/README.md

 ### Get Report

-This window will be displayed when HMCL-PE crashes, you need to click ERROR DETAILS button
+This window will be displayed when HMCL-PE crashes, you need to click the Erorr Details button

 ![](../../../.gitbook/assets/Screenshot\_2022-08-16-10-13-14-02\_d17cc25ab2657fb.jpg)

-Then click the "Copy to Clipboard button" at the bottom of the page.
+Then click the "Copy to Clipboard" button at the bottom of the page.

 ![](../../../.gitbook/assets/Screenshot\_2022-08-16-10-13-27-24\_d17cc25ab2657fb.jpg)

-You need to post the issue to the "SUPPORT:#HMCLPE-BUG-REPORT" section of Discord or submit to GITHUB
+You need to post the issue to the "SUPPORT:#HMCLPE-BUG-REPORT" section of Discord or submit to Github